ParaCoToUl/noarr-structures/README.md

 ## Introduction

-Noarr structures is a header-only library that facilitates creation of many data structures and provides a layout-agnostic way of accessing the values stored in them.
+Noarr Structures is a header-only library that facilitates the creation of many data structures and provides a layout-agnostic way of accessing the values stored in them.

-It is a free software and distributed using the MIT [license](LICENSE).
+It is free software and distributed using the MIT [license](LICENSE).

-The library provides its low-level parts, *structures* and *functions*, as simple and easy-to-use building blocks, that can be used alongside with some memory management to easily create data structures that provide layout-agnostic access, and nigh-interplatform type checking and serialization.
+The library provides its low-level parts, *structures* and *functions*, as simple and easy-to-use building blocks, that can be used alongside some memory management to easily create data structures that provide layout-agnostic access, and nigh-interplatform type checking and serialization.

 If you are not interested in creating a data structure yourself, you can use `noarr::bag` which uses the standard c++ memory management. (see: *`noarr::bag`: flexible data structure*)

 ## Data layout modeling

-This section contains the low-level building blocks the library consists of, these are in background in the higher-level concepts like `noarr::bag` which is a simple data structure described in the next section.
+This section contains the low-level building blocks the library consists of, these are in the background in the higher-level concepts like `noarr::bag` which is a simple data structure described in the next section.

 The main feature of the library are *structures* which describe a layout of the data, they do not contain the data themselves which makes them a good tool for creating such data structures with any memory management specifics.